sraninc/Predictive-maintenance-with-anomaly-detection-and-downtime-analysis/README.md

 ---

 ## Future Work:
-- **Fine-Tuning Models**: I performed the hyperparameter tuning for Random Forest Classifier with SMOTE but there is always a scope of further hyperparameter tuning to imporve recall for predicting downtime events.
+- **Fine-Tuning Models**: I performed the hyperparameter tuning for Random Forest Classifier but there is always a scope of further hyperparameter tuning to imporve recall for predicting downtime events.
 - **Handling Class Imbalance**: While the fine-tuning has improved performance, the imbalance between downtime and normal operations is still impacting the recall for downtime events.
 I would suggest using more advanced techniques like **cost-sensitive learning**.

 ## License